Metro Exodus: Plot

-After crossing the Volga River controlled by a technophobic cult, the Spartans reach the Yamantau base, and discover its service-and-construction crew have devolved into cannibals who lure survivors with the false promise of safety.
+After crossing the Volga River controlled by a technophobic cult, acquiring a passenger cart and a railcar in the process, the Spartans reach the Yamantau base, only to discover its service-and-construction crew have devolved into insane cannibals who lure survivors with the false promise of safety.
 Artyom and the Spartans fight their way out and escape.
-Miller is enraged that he and the rest of the Order as well as the people of the Metro have been fooled all along by the remnant of the Russian leadership the entire time since there were never any occupation forces and the war truly ended the entire time.
-Using a map they recovered from Yamantau, they travel to a satellite communication center near the dried-out Caspian Sea, which is now inhabited by raiders, hoping to gain access to a satellite and find habitable land to settle.
-As the Spartans continue their journey, Anna falls ill from previously breathing poison gas at the Volga.
-They scout a nearby taiga forest valley to see if it is suitable to settle but find the dam protecting the valley from radiation is about to fail, making the area uninhabitable.
-When Artyom returns, he learns Anna's condition has worsened.
+Using a map they recovered from Yamantau, they travel to a satellite communications center in the dried-out Caspian Sea, which is now controlled by slavers, hoping to gain access to satellite scans and find habitable land to settle.
+After helping the local resistance fight the slavers and obtaining fuel and water supplies, the Spartans move on.
+As they continue their journey, Anna falls ill from previously breathing poisonous gas at the Volga.
+They scout a nearby taiga forest valley to see if it is suitable to settle, encountering a tribe of local survivors called the "Children of the Forest".
+The Spartans find the dam protecting the valley from radiation is about to break, making the area uninhabitable.
+When Artyom returns to the train, he finds Anna's condition has worsened.

-The Spartans detour to the heavily-irradiated city of Novosibirsk, the closest location where an antidote may be found.
-Despite the risk, Miller and Artyom head into the city alone to search for the antidote.
+The Spartans detour to the heavily-irradiated city of Novosibirsk, where an antidote for Anna may be found.
+Despite the risk, Miller and Artyom head into the city alone.
 They enter the Novosibirsk Metro and find a young boy named Kirill, the last Novosibirsk survivor, who explains his father left on a mission to obtain a map marking a clean, habitable area.
 Miller and Artyom split up; Miller goes to find the map and Artyom searches for the antidote.
-Artyom finds the antidote but a mutant gravely wounds him and he absorbs a heavy dose of radiation.
-Artyom, Miller, and Kirill return to the train with the map and the antidote; on the return journey, Miller uses a dose of anti-radiation serum meant for himself to save Artyom, and dies of radiation poisoning.
+Artyom finds it, but a mutant gravely wounds him and he absorbs a heavy dose of radiation.
+Artyom, Miller, and Kirill head for the train with the map and the antidote; on the return journey, Miller uses a dose of anti-radiation serum meant for himself to save Artyom, and dies of radiation poisoning.
 The rest of the Spartans donate blood to give Artyom a critical transfusion.
-Anna is cured with the antidote and with the map, the Spartans settle on the shores of Lake Baikal, which is free from radiation.
+Anna is cured and with the map, the Spartans settle on the shores of Lake Baikal, which is free from radiation.

-Artyom's fate depends on the choices the player made during the journey; In the bad ending, Artyom dies from the radiation poisoning, the Spartans and a grieving Anna hold a funeral for him and Artyom and Miller's spirits awaken on a dilapidated version of the Aurora, remaining for eternity in ghostly purgatory.
+Artyom's fate depends on the choices the player made during the journey; In the bad ending Artyom dies, the Spartans and a grieving Anna hold a funeral for him, and Artyom and Miller's spirits awaken on a dilapidated version of the Aurora, remaining for eternity in ghostly purgatory.
 In the good ending, Artyom survives, Miller is buried, and Artyom is selected to replace him as leader of the Spartan Order.
-Now with a radiation-free home, Artyom decides to return to Moscow and reveal the truth of the world to the survivors of the Metro.
+Now with a radiation-free home, Artyom plans to return to Moscow and reveal the truth of the world to the people of the Metro.